Carpal Tunnel Syndrome Surgery Sydney

 - Very poor nerve conduction results before surgery.

 Patients with diabetes and high blood pressure may be more likely to require a second operation.
-Patients who are on haemodialysis have good initial success, but the condition deteriorates in about half of them after about a year and a half.
+Patients who are on haemodialysis generally have good initial success, but the condition deteriorates in about half of them after about a year and a half.

-Your surgeon will talk with you to determine which of three common hand surgeries will provide the best treatment for your carpal tunnel syndrome:
+Our resident surgeon, Dr. Benjamin Norris will talk with you to determine which of three common hand surgeries will provide the best treatment for your carpal tunnel syndrome: